jdmonaco/pdf-title-rename/README.md

 Only the article title is used if no author information is found.
 First and last author surnames are used if the `creator` field in the XMP is a list of more than one author.

-To use the script, simply pass in a list or glob of PDF filenames.
+To use the script, you can list one or more file paths to PDF files that should be processed.
+If you have downloaded a large number of files in a particular directory, you can use the shell expansion wildcard `*` to list those files; for example,

+    pdf-title-rename path/to/folder/*.pdf

+will process all `.pdf` files in `path/to/folder`.
 If you want to see what it would do without changing anything, do a dry run with `-n`.
 There is also an interactive mode with `-i` that will let you open the files and manually enter titles and author strings if you have problematic PDFs without proper metadata.

     usage: pdf-title-rename [-h] [-n] [-i] [-d DESTINATION] files [files ...]